-As I reached down to place the root ball of the first shrub in its newly dug hole, my head amidst all of its blossomed branches, I was momentarily stopped in my tracks by sunlight shining through those soft white petals and by their captivating citrus fragrance.
+As I reached down to place the root ball of the first shrub in its newly dug hole, my head amid all of its blossomed branches, I was momentarily stopped in my tracks by sunlight shining through those soft white petals and by their captivating citrus fragrance.
 As always in the face of nature’s charms, my mood automatically brightened.
-Suddenly I thought to myself, “Wouldn’t it be amazing if there were a healthy and refreshing drink that could evoke this same feeling — a way, literally, to drink in the essence of flowers such as these?
-The prospect had immediate appeal to me.
+Suddenly I thought to myself, “Wouldn’t it be amazing if there were a healthy and refreshing drink that could evoke this same feeling — a way, literally, to drink in the essence of such experience?”
 Trish still remembers that day when I stormed into the house, leaving a trail of dirt behind me, to tell her of my new idea.

 Blossom Water is Born